-- Innovative ABB digital solutions demonstrate how ABB is leading the
+- Innovative digital solutions demonstrate how ABB is leading the race towards digital manufacturing

 - ABB launches PickMaster® Twin software for faster robotic picking, with digital twin technology for shorter commissioning times